Prince Tomislav of Yugoslavia: Early life and education

 Prince Tomislav was born on 19 January 1928, on Epiphany according to the Julian calendar used by the Serbian Orthodox Church, at 1 am, as the second son of the sovereign of the then Kingdom of Serbs, Croats and Slovenes (later the Kingdom of Yugoslavia), Alexander I (1888–1934) and Queen Maria (1900–1961), the second daughter of King Ferdinand of Romania (1865–1927) and his wife Queen Marie (1875–1938).

 He was baptized on 25 January in a salon of the New Palace in Belgrade, with the British Minister to the Yugoslav Court, Kennard, representing the godfather King George V, with water from the Vardar and Danube rivers and the Adriatic Sea.
 The Prince was named after Tomislav of Croatia, the King of medieval Croatia.

 At the beginning of February 1928, a delegation was sent from Županjac (present-day Tomislavgrad) headed by the parish priest Šimun Ančić who handed Alexander the resolution in which the population of the Srez of Županjac asks him to change the name of the srez to Tomislavgrad, in honour of his son and Tomislav of Croatia.
 Not long after, Alexander granted them their petition but dropped Tomislav of Croatia from his decree.

-He began his elementary education at the Belgrade Palace but in 1937 he started to attend Sandroyd School in Cobham, England.
-He stayed in the UK throughout World War II and after King Peter was deposed, moving on to Oundle School from 1941 to 1946 and Clare College, Cambridge in 1946–1947.
+He began his elementary education at the Belgrade Palace but in 1937 he started to attend Sandroyd School in Cobham, Surrey, and then, following the school's relocation, in Tollard Royal, Wiltshire.
+He stayed in the UK throughout World War II and after King Peter was deposed, moving on to Oundle School from 1941 to 1946 and Clare College, Cambridge, in 1946–1947, where he completed Part I of the economics tripos..